Book

 Causes

 Experts don't know exactly why fat builds up in some livers and not others.
-They also don't fully understand why some fatty livers turn into NASH.
+They also don't fully understand why fat buildup in some livers turns into MASH.

-NAFLD and NASH are both linked to the following:
+MASLD and MASH are both linked to the following:

 • Genetics.

-• Insulin resistance, which happens when your cells don't take up sugar in response to the hormone insulin.
+• Insulin resistance, which happens when the body's cells don't take up sugar in response to the hormone insulin.

 • Type 2 diabetes, sometimes called high blood sugar or hyperglycemia.